davepinch/pinchy.cc/content/topics/geology/vashon-glaciation/en.wikipedia.org.snippet-2-1.md

   The Vashon Glaciation is an extension of the Fraser Glaciation in which the Cordilleran Ice Sheet advanced south of the present day Canada–United States border into the Puget Sound region.
 citation: >-
   Wikipedia contributors.
 (2023, September 1).
 Vashon Glaciation.
 In *Wikipedia, The Free Encyclopedia*.
 Retrieved 01:50 UTC, October 29, 2023, from https://en.wikipedia.org/w/index.php?title=Vashon_Glaciation&oldid=1173256110
+from: Vashon Glaciation (en.wikipedia.org)
 type: snippet
 url: /en.wikipedia.org/wiki/Vashon_Glaciation/2-1/
 tags:
-- Vashon Glaciation (en.wikipedia.org)
   - Vashon Glaciation
 ---